5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Embedded_Controller_(SSDT-EC)/README.md

 - Save and Reboot.

 #### Additional Steps (Desktop PCs only)
-To ensure that the existing EC in your `DSDT` does not attach to the `AppleACPIEC` driver make sure to check the following after rebooting:
+To ensure that the existing EC in your `DSDT` does not attach to the `AppleACPIEC` driver, do the following after rebooting:

 - Run IORegistryExlorer
 - Search for the name of your real EC controller (`EC0`, `H_EC`, etc.)  If the devie is not present, you're done!